Chalarangelo/30-seconds-of-code/content/snippets/js/s/promise-then-catch.md

 ---
-title: "Tip: The order of then and catch matters"
-shortTitle: The order of then and catch matters
+title: The order of then and catch matters
 type: tip
 language: javascript
 tags: [function,promise]